-Well if I had to sum it up quickly I would tell you that it is a bronze or copper colored beer that is slightly malt forward, having a miniscule caramel aroma and taste to it.
+Well if I had to sum it up quickly I would tell you that it is a bronze or copper-colored beer that is slightly malt forward, having a minuscule caramel aroma and taste to it.

-You can notice the hops bitterness but not overly so.
+You can notice the bitterness of the hops but not overly so.
 It uses British hops so you do not get the citrusy pine aroma and taste that you do from its American counterpart.
 The hops even out the sweet flavor provided by the malt, and I consider it to be more of a balanced beer than most.

 A Quick Blurb on the History of The English Pale Ale

 Most people consider Bass Ale, which was brewed in Burton on Trent in England back in the late 1700’s, to be the original example of this style of beer.

 Back then they were actually considered IPA’s, however, nowadays there would not be too many people (if any) who would taste one and consider it an IPA.
 Around the mid to late 1800’s they started being referred to as pale ales.

 Pale ales have actually evolved somewhat from English real ales which typically had very little if any carbonation and were served from cellar kegs.